 - Additionally, among students with high school class ranking, 50 percent were in the top ten percent of their high school graduating classes.

 Reasons why a student may apply test optional:

 - Some students may feel that an SAT or ACT score does not fully reflect their academic preparedness or potential.
 If this is the case for you, you may wish to apply test optional.
 If you apply test optional, your high school transcript will be the primary basis of demonstrating your academic achievement.
-Students who had only pass/fail or similar grading options during the spring 2020 term will not be penalized, however, please ensure that your high school transcript includes grades from other semesters, including the latest semesters.
+Students who had only pass/fail or similar grading options during the spring 2020 term will not be penalized; however, please ensure that your high school transcript includes grades from other semesters, including the latest semesters.
 If your high school is able to provide your Fall 2019 term grades, please make sure they are included in your transcript.
 If those grades are not included, it might hold up processing your file for review.